 Does Traditional Chinese Medicine help with Topical Steroid Withdrawal?

-Traditional Chinese Medicine has not been specifically studied by Western medicine proven to assist in people with topical steroid withdrawal (TSW).
-Although we are seeing an emerging trend of many people suggesting that it does help with TSW.
-We are collecting information to understand if this trend of success with Traditional Chinese Medicine.
+Traditional Chinese Medicine is currently being studied for its efficacy with eczema and topical steroid withdrawal.
+We are also seeing an emerging trend of many people suggesting that it does help with TSW.
+We are collecting information to understand this trend of success with Traditional Chinese Medicine.

-Dr Olivia Hsu Friedman, DACM, LAc is a TCM Doctor and Dermatologist has had great success in treating patients suffering from Topical Steroid Withdrawal.
+Dr Olivia Hsu Friedman, DACM, LAc is a TCM Doctor and Dermatologist has had success in treating patients suffering from Topical Steroid Withdrawal.
 Dr. Olivia Hsu Friedman suffered from skin conditions herself and found permanent lasting healing in Traditional Chinese Medicine.
-She is the founder of Amethyst Holistic Skin Solutions and doing fantastic work with the global Topical Steroid Withdrawal community.
+Dr Friedman is the founder of Amethyst Holistic Skin Solutions and doing fantastic work with the global Topical Steroid Withdrawal community.

 Topical Steroid Withdrawal is a highly complex health condition caused by an adverse reaction to the cessation of prescribed steroid creams.
 Because TSW is an iatrogenic illness, currently there is no known Western medical cure, standardized medical treatment, or support for sufferers.
 Many people suffering with Topical Steroid Withdrawal are turning to online groups and Facebook forums to try an array of products, therapies and solutions to manage their inflammation of their skin during this withdrawal period from topical steroids.
 The challenge we are seeing is that there is lack tracking of the efficacy of Traditional Chinese Medicine and other anecdotal solutions.